-• the last ADA assessment is positive AND patient discontinued treatment with avelumab AND the last planned ADA assessment (30 days after the last dose of avelumab) is after the cut-off date.
+• the last ADA assessment is positive AND patient discontinued treatment with avelumab AND the last planned ADA assessment (post-treatment 30-day safety follow-up) is after the cut-off date.

 Time to nAb response and duration of nAb response are defined similarly based on first and last positive nAb result.